donwolfonline/OperateMe/README.md

 # OperateMe - Vehicle and Driver Management System

-A comprehensive bilingual vehicle and driver management system designed to streamline administrative and driver-related processes with intelligent operational workflows.
+A comprehensive bilingual vehicle and driver management system with intelligent operational workflows, designed to streamline administrative processes through advanced search and filtering capabilities.

 ## Features